photoprism/photoprism-docs/docs/getting-started/troubleshooting/known-issues.md

 ### JPEG: Bad RST Marker

-This error can occur when decoding JPEG images that contain consecutive 0xFF bytes, e.g. images that have a "glich" (typically a few lines of missing image information at the end) or were created with software that inserts them for padding, although this is based on a edge case of the specification and is rather uncommon:
+This error can occur when decoding JPEG images that contain consecutive 0xFF bytes, e.g. images that have a "glich" (like a few lines of missing image information at the end) or were created with software that inserts them for padding, although this is based on a edge case of the specification and rather uncommon:

 - [Bug: (invalid JPEG format: bad RST marker) #1673](https://github.com/photoprism/photoprism/issues/1673)
 - [image/jpeg: "bad RST marker" error when decoding #40130](https://github.com/golang/go/issues/40130)